 What we do know is this: Fashion brands that have not been appointed by the Fédération française de la couture, the French body that regulates and oversees the industry of couture, are not legally permitted to refer to themselves as such.
 Despite this firm legal rule, and in light of mixed applications of the word “haute couture,” it is still very vague to most parties what the tenets of the Fédération française de la couture are exactly and what a house must be able to show in order to be considered for such an elite title.

-As the Fall/Winter 2019 couture shows kick off in Paris, here is a look at some of the figures that are associated with haute couture …
+As the Autumn/Winter 2019 couture shows kick off in Paris, here is a look at some of the cold-hard figures that have been associated with the notoriously evasive industry that is haute couture …

 2 – The minimum number of fitting per design for a couture look that must take place with a client in accordance with the Fédération française de la couture’s guidelines.